|Pick up||08:00 AM|

-Two weeks Nile cruise holidays from Aswan to Cairo via all Egypt to discover Upper and Lower Egypt & the Nile.
+14 day Nile cruise from Aswan to Cairo via all Egypt to discover historical sites of Upper and Lower Egypt, the river Nile and famous pyramids of Giza.

 If you arrive in Luxor on your own then transfer to your floating boat in Aswan can be arranged upon request.
 Check in the boat and free time at leisure.
 Optionally you can visit Botanical garden or Elephantine island by felucca.
 Lunch & dinner on board, overnight on your floating hotel, evening entertainment program is available.